 Joe from R&R honey brought us more honey.
 He was looking fine, not running any races, but he's doing fine and is grateful for all your prayers and concern.

-Lucia Ponte Ferreira best to blanche it first, but you can get away with freezing it raw.2 days ago Madonna Barnes 1
+Lucia Ponte Ferreira best to blanche it first, but you can get away with freezing it raw.2 weeks ago Madonna Barnes 1

 Cozy Roasted Vegetable Butternut Squash Lasagna